CKSO-FM

-CKSO-FM was a Christian music station, which broadcast at 101.1 on the FM dial in Sudbury, Ontario in the mid-2000s.
+CKSO-FM was a Christian music station, which broadcast at 101.1 FM in Sudbury, Ontario in the mid-2000s.

 On January 26, 2001, David Jackson (OBCI) applied to operate a new English language Christian music FM radio station in Sudbury.
 The new station would operate at 94.3 MHz (channel 232LP) with an effective radiated power of 50 watts.